- Can You Pay Off Equity Release Early?

 Factors to Consider Before Repayment:

-Should you consider repaying some or all of your equity release plan early, it’s advisable to have a conversation with your equity release adviser.
-They will understand the intricacies of different plans and can guide you towards one that suits your needs.
-By planning, you can select a plan that won’t impose extra charges if your circumstances change.
+If you’re thinking about repaying part or all of your equity release plan early, it’s a good idea to talk to your adviser.
+They know the details of different plans and can help you choose one that fits your needs.

 The Bottom Line